lukeorth/poison/README.md

     # NOTE: The following three params are optional and are used to create meta tags + enhance SEO.
     # og_image = ""                       # path to social icon - front matter: image takes precedent, then og_image, then brand_url
+                                          # this is also used in the schema output as well.
+Image is resized to max 1200x630
+                                          # For this to work though og_image and brand_url must be a path inside the assets directory
+                                          # e.g. /assets/images/site/og-image.png becomes images/site/og-image.png
     # publisher_icon = ""                 # path to publisher icon - defaults to favicon, used in schema
     # favicon = ""                        # path to favicon